Architecture

 How overrides work

-Section titled “How overrides work”Each repo can place a .repomesh/overrides.json file at its root.
-The overrides file can customize:
+Section titled “How overrides work”Each repo places a repomesh.overrides.json file at its root (generated empty by repomesh init).
+The overrides file can customize verifier behavior:

 Section titled “Override precedence”- Profile defaults — base configuration from